-\textbf{Original Jung's model} \\
+\subsubsection{Original Jung's model}

-Jung's model considers an infinite number of stages, also called compartments, of SLD accumulation.
-At the $n$-th stage, there is a fraction of surviving cells enduring $n$ non-lethal lesions.
-The probability that the cell is in the $n$-th compartment is given by the solution of the detailed balance equation
+Jung's model considers an infinite number of SLD accumulation stages, also called compartments.
+At the $n$-th stage, a fraction of surviving cells endures $n$ non-lethal lesions.
+The probability that the cell is in the $n$-th compartment, also reflecting the fraction of cells in the compartment, is given by the solution of the detailed balance equation

 which is a time-continuous Markov chain.
-It describes the time evolution of the probability at the $n$-th compartment in a way that cells can advance in a sequence of SLD with a rate $r$, or escape to death with a rate $nc$, proportional to the stage of non-lethal damage accumulation (see Fig.\ref{Jung}).
+It describes the time evolution of the probability at the $n$-th compartment in a way that cells can advance in a sequence of SLD with a rate r, or escape to death with a rate $nc$, proportional to the stage of non-lethal damage accumulation (Figure~\ref{Jung}).
 Here, $r$ is defined as the rate of SLD accumulation, and $c$ is the rate of damage fixation, which refers to processes that prevent further damage repair in a non-reversible manner.
-Thus, the state of the cell population can be described by a probability vector $\vec{P}(t)=(P_0(t),P_1(t),P_2(t),\ldots,P_n(t),\ldots)^T$, whose $n$-th element is the probability that the cell is in $n$-th compartment at time $t$.
-Jung's original model was proposed to describe the effect of heat on \textit{Chinese hamster ovary} (CHO) cells \textit{in vitro}, reproducing very well the HT outcome \cite{Jung}.
-There, the advance rate $r$ between consecutive compartments in the chain of non-lethal damage is constant.\\
+Thus, the state of the cell population is given by the probability vector $\vec{P}(t)=(P_0(t),P_1(t),P_2(t),\ldots,P_n(t),\ldots)^T$, whose $n$-th element is the probability that the cell is in the $n$-th compartment at time $t$.
+Jung's original approach, initially proposed to model the effect of heat on \emph{Chinese hamster ovary} (CHO) cells \textit{in vitro}, very well reproduces the HT outcome~\cite{Jung}.
+In this case, the advance rate $r$ between consecutive compartments in the chain of non-lethal damage is constant.\\

-Equation \ref{BE} is solved under the following boundary conditions:
+Equation (\ref{BE}) is solved under the following boundary conditions:

-\begin{enumerate} \item At the first compartment ($n=0$) cells are not yet damaged by the treatment.
-Therefore, it is only possible to move forward at the onset of the treatment $\frac{dP_0(t)}{dt}=-r_0P_0(t)$. \item At $t=0$, just before treatment starts, $P_0(0)=1$ and $P_n(0)=0$ (for $n\geq 1$).
-This means that the initial condition can be written as the state vector $\vec{P}(t=0)=(1,0,0,0,\ldots,0)^T$. \item Cell killing requires damage, hence the cell undergoes through at least one stage of damage before dying. \end{enumerate}
+\begin{enumerate} \item In the first compartment ($n = 0$), cells are in their initial undamaged state, a pivotal starting point.
+They are only damaged and move forward after the onset of the treatment $\frac{dP_0(t)}{dt}=-r_0P_0(t)$. \item At $t=0$, immediately before the start of treatment, $P_{n=0}(0)=1$ and $P_n(0)=0$ (for $n\geq 1$).
+Accordingly, the initial condition can be written as the state vector $\vec{P}(t=0)=(1,0,0,0,\ldots,0)^T$. \item The concept of cell killing is straightforward: it requires damage.
+Hence, the cell undergoes at least one stage of damage before dying. \end{enumerate}

-To solve Eq. \ref{BE}, the evolution of the state vector can be written as $\frac{d\vec{P}(t)}{dt}=\hat{A}\vec{P}(t)$, where the elements of the transition matrix $\hat{A}_{ij}$ define the influx rate from $n=j$ to $n=i$, and the diagonal elements are the net flux at each stage.
-The survival probability is given by the probability of being in any of the non-lethal damage compartments: